2022-10-18

 In just one word, a fake is an emulator.

-A fake is a component that fully implements the interface of the real component that it substitutes, or at any rate the subset of that interface that we have a use for; it maintains state which is equivalent to the state of the real component, and based on this state it provides the full functionality of the real component; to achieve this, it makes some compromises which either do not matter during testing, or are actually desirable during testing, such as:
+In a bit more detail, a fake is a component that fully implements the interface of the real component that it substitutes, or at any rate the subset of that interface that we have a use for; it maintains state which is equivalent to the state of the real component, and based on this state it provides the full functionality of the real component, or a very convincing illusion thereof; to achieve this, it makes some compromises which either do not matter during testing, or are actually desirable during testing.
+Examples of such compromises are:

 • Having limited capacity.